timofeysie/loranthifolia/README.md

 The value there could be used to create yet another re-direct to the *observer-expectancy effect*.
 For now we have a solution to the infinite spinner.
 But if we can we want all these redirect automatically.

+First, we need to go back to Conchifolia and fix that re-direct, then eventually come back here to implement the backup title and full re-direct.